CoreVar/CLI-Tools/README.md

 # CLI Tools for .NET Applications

-Welcome to the CLI Tools repository, where we've developed a robust set of command-line interfaces for managing .NET applications efficiently.
+Welcome to the CLI Tools repository, where we've developed a robust set of .NET tools for building .NET command line applications efficiently.
 This repository contains a series of examples demonstrating various capabilities from basic command handling to complex integrations with frameworks like Blazor for web-based management interfaces.

 ## Features